On-line approach to off-line coloring problems on graphs with geometric representations: Rectangle and subtree overlap graphs

-\begin{lemma}[Krawczyk, Pawlik, Walczak \cite{KPW15}] Every interval overlap game graph is a clean rectangle overlap graph.
-The vertices of every clean rectangle overlap graph can be partitioned into\/ $O_\omega(1)$ classes so that the subgraph induced on each class is an interval overlap game graph. \end{lemma}
+\begin{lemma}[Krawczyk, Pawlik, Walczak \cite{KPW15}] Every clean interval overlap game graph is a clean rectangle overlap graph.
+The vertices of every clean rectangle overlap graph can be partitioned into\/ $O_\omega(1)$ classes so that the subgraph induced on each class is a clean interval overlap game graph. \end{lemma}

-As it is explained in \cite{KPW15}, the correspondence analogous to Lemma \ref{lem:rectangle-to-game} holds between rectangle overlap graphs and the graphs defined like interval overlap game graphs except that the condition \ref{item:iovgg-def-clean} above is dropped.
+As it is explained in \cite{KPW15}, the correspondence analogous to Lemma \ref{lem:rectangle-to-game} holds between rectangle overlap graphs and \emph{interval overlap game graphs}, which are defined like clean interval overlap game graphs above but omitting the cleanness condition \ref{item:iovgg-def-clean}.

-It is proved in \cite{KPW15} that triangle-free interval overlap game graphs (and hence, by Lemma \ref{lem:rectangle-to-game}, triangle-free clean rectangle overlap graphs) satisfy $\chi=O(\log\log n)$.
+It is proved in \cite{KPW15} that triangle-free clean interval overlap game graphs (and hence, by Lemma \ref{lem:rectangle-to-game}, triangle-free clean rectangle overlap graphs) satisfy $\chi=O(\log\log n)$.
 That proof essentially comes down to an on-line algorithm using $O(\log r)$ colors in $r$ rounds of the game $\gamIOV(2)$, a trick with heavy-light decomposition that we explain later, and the application of Lemma \ref{lem:game-upper}.
 We will generalize this to game graphs of $\gamIOV(k)$ and thus to clean rectangle overlap graphs with clique number bounded by any constant.
 On the other hand, it is proved in \cite{PKK+13} that Presenter has a strategy to force Algorithm to use $c$ colors in $2^{c-1}$ rounds of the game $\gamIOV(2)$.
 This strategy (again a realization of the strategy for forests mentioned in the introduction) has $2^{2^{\smash{O(c)}}}$ presentation scenarios.
-Hence, by Lemma \ref{lem:game-lower}, there are triangle-free interval overlap game graphs (and thus triangle-free clean rectangle overlap graphs) with chromatic number $\Theta(\log\log n)$.
+Hence, by Lemma \ref{lem:game-lower}, there are triangle-free clean interval overlap game graphs (and thus triangle-free clean rectangle overlap graphs) with chromatic number $\Theta(\log\log n)$.

 We also define an on-line game $\gamIOV_3(k)$, a variant of $\gamIOV(k)$ in which Algorithm is required to produce a triangle-free coloring instead of a proper coloring.
 The rules for Presenter's moves are the same in $\gamIOV(k)$ and $\gamIOV_3(k)$, and therefore the classes of game graphs of $\gamIOV(k)$ and $\gamIOV_3(k)$ are also the same.